Minnesota Coordinated Responses

 Stage 3 Meaningful Use, Electronic Health Record Incentive Program

 This Stage 3 proposed rule would specify the meaningful use criteria that eligible professionals (EPs), eligible hospitals, and critical access hospitals (CAHs) must meet in order to qualify for Medicare and Medicaid electronic health record (EHR) incentive payments and avoid downward payment adjustments under Medicare for Stage 3 of the EHR Incentive Programs.
-The Minnesota e-Health Initiative Coordinated Response to the Stage 3 NPRM (PDF 306 KB/19 pages) was submitted on May 29, 2015.
+The Minnesota e-Health Initiative Coordinated Response to the Stage 3 NPRM (PDF) was submitted on May 29, 2015.

 2015 Interoperability Standards Advisory: Best Available Standards and Implementation Standards